kayulu/Learning-Docker/notes.md

 ## CMD Instruction:

-- ``CMD`` is used to define the default command that will be executed when a container starts from the built image.
+- ``CMD`` can be used to define the default command that will be executed when a container starts from the immage that was created.
-- It specifies what command should be run when the container is launched, and it can be overridden by providing a command at runtime.
+- It specifies what command should be run when the container is launched, and it can be overridden by providing a command at runtime with ``docker run ...``.
 - Only the last ``CMD`` instruction in a Dockerfile is effective; it defines the command and parameters to be executed when the container starts.
 - If a Dockerfile has multiple ``CMD`` instructions, only the last one takes effect.

+## ENTRYPOINT Instruction:

+- Alternativly to ``CMD`` there is the ``ENTRYPOINT`` instruction.
+- It provides a fixed starting command for the container
+- ``CMD`` instruction can be used to provide additional arguments to the ``ENTRYPOINT`` instruction

 # Images
 Every instruction in the DOCKERFILE creates a layer.
 The layers are readonly and Docker caches them.